Abdirashid26/Agent-Connect/README.md

-# Agent-Connect
+# agent-connect

-agent-connect is a backend project built with Kotlin and Java using the Spring Boot framework.
-It enables wallet users to perform withdrawals seamlessly.
-The project focuses on providing a secure, scalable, and efficient system for handling transactions, ensuring a smooth and reliable user experience.
+**agent-connect** is a backend project developed using Kotlin and Java with the Spring Boot 3 framework.
+The project aims to enable wallet users to perform withdrawals, providing a secure, scalable, and efficient system for transaction handling.

+### Prerequisites

+- JDK 21
+- Gradle or Maven
+- An IDE like IntelliJ IDEA